fnalways/terminus-docs/docs/developer/develop/advanced/cli/olares-cli.md

 Olares CLI allows you to temporarily override certain Olares default settings.
 Each option applies only to the command in which it is used.

-For example, if you use the `--base-dir` option with `olares-cli olares download`, it will only affect the download process and will not change the base directory for other commands, such as during the "install" phase.
+For example, if you use the `--base-dir` option with `olares-cli olares download wizard`, it will only affect the wizard downloading process and will not change the base directory for other commands, such as during the "install" phase.

 To get detailed help for any command, run `olares-cli help`.